Bennington County Trustee Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Bennington County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Bennington County that you need to transfer you would only need to order our forms once for all of your properties in Bennington County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Bennington County you only need to order once.

 A trust is an alternate method of vesting title to real property.
 In a trust arrangement, a settlor transfers property to another (the trustee), who administers the trust for the benefit of a third (the beneficiary).
 These roles may be combined in a single individual, except as noted below.
 Trusts that take effect during a settlor's lifetime are called living (inter vivos) trusts, and trusts that take effect upon a settlor's death pursuant to the terms of a will are called testamentary trusts.